jbond21/nfl_toughest_road/README.md

 ## Project Description
 Apply machine learning model to determine which NFL team had the toughest and easiest opponents driven by statistical performance only.
-The model takes in individual team statistics per game for over 20 years and produces results based on predicting wins and losses.
+The model takes in individual team statistics per game for over 20 years and produces results based on predicting wins and losses measured by the optimal stat threshold

 ### Installations